J-Calvelo/Annotation-Biomphalaria-sudanica/README.md

 - BLAST+ (http://blast.ncbi.nlm.nih.gov/Blast.cgi?PAGE_TYPE=BlastDocs)
 - hmmer (https://github.com/EddyRivasLab/hmmer/tree/master)
 #### Other Variables:
-- uniprot: Full path to a fasta file to reference proteins from Uniprot's Swiss-Prot database
+- uniprot: Full path to a fasta file to reference proteins from Uniprot's Swiss-Prot database.
+Check main manuscript for details.
 - transdecoder_evalue: Cut-off evalue used on the blastp search between the predicted proteins by TransDecoder.LongOrfs and the Uniprot reference
-- pfam: Full path to hmmer frofiles from Pfam-A
+- pfam: Full path to hmmer frofiles from Pfam-A. Check manuscript for details.
 - exclude_mitochondria: ID of the contig or scaffold that contains the mitochondrial genome.
 Any transcript assigned to it will not be analysed by trans-decoder

 ### 15) ORF_PROT_SEQ_2